sweattep/ancient_quotes/README.md

 >And do not obey every worthless habitual swearer

+>who acquit the guilty for a bribe, but deny justice for the innocent

 >do this as one people speaking the same language

 >And everything they did is in written records.